 A balanced diet:

 A well-balanced diet speeds up recovery.
-After an effort, the body’s reserves are drained.
+After making an effort, the body’s reserves are drained.
 It is important to reconstitute them within 30 minutes of the session, with at least one liquid or solid snack.
 It is also important to prioritize nutrients that contribute to the body’s proper functioning.
 For example, high-carbohydrate foods such as bananas, dates, figs or oatmeal are essential to replenish sugar stocks in the liver and muscles.
 The proteins present in eggs, ham, cottage cheese, almonds or quinoa will help repair muscle tissue damaged during the session.
 Finally, even if your vitamin needs are lower, it is necessary to eat fruits, vegetables or oilseeds such as nuts and almonds to help your body fight stress and infections.

 If you follow these nutrition tips, your body will thank you!